Socrapop/travelers-map/readme.txt

 Bug reports for Travelers' map are welcomed on my [GitHub Repository](https://github.com/Socrapop/travelers-map).
 Also, feel free to use Github to contribute to the plugin!

 = Known Issues =
 * Incompatibility with WPML, shortcode is only working with default language.
-Waiting for a developer licence since 29th of october 2019 (I can't debug without a licence).
-I suggest you use Polylang which is faster, free and compatible with Travelers' Map.
+Waiting for a developer licence since october 2019 (I can't debug without a licence).
+I suggest you use Polylang which is faster, free and now compatible with Travelers' Map.

 == Screenshots ==